All Episodes

 It's worse than we ever thought.

-I mean, you watch, for example, uh Biden officials trying to block Ted Cruz from taking photos inside the facility.
+I mean, you watch, for example, Biden officials trying to block Ted Cruz from taking photos inside the facility.

 Can you believe that?

-As the 17 senators went this weekend, but you do have one Democratic senator, Democratic Congressman, uh Henry Quayar.
+But you do have one Democratic senator, a Democratic congressman, Henry Quear.

-I mean, he just keeps releasing we actually have kids in real cages, and there's no social distancing whatsoever.
+I mean, he just keeps releasing, we actually have kids in real cages, and there's no social distancing whatsoever.

-The National Sheriff's Association has vowed to escort the media to the border so they can see the migrant disaster that Joe Biden is trying to cover up.
+The National Sheriffs Association has vowed to escort the media to the border so they can see the migrant disaster that Joe Biden is trying to cover up.

-Rasmussen now points out that Biden's approval rating is sinking fast as this crisis worsens every single day.
+Rashmusa now points out that Biden's approval rating is sinking fast as this crisis worsens every single day, and it's just getting bad.

-And Joe Biden is out there lying, and he said in his big confusing press conference the other day that the overwhelming number of migrants are being sent back.
+And Joe Biden is out there lying, and he said in his big, confusing press conference the other day that the overwhelming number of migrants are being sent back.

 That's not true.